How to Get Into Rehab Without Insurance

-Secure Payment Before Entering Drug Rehab
+Learn More to Secure Funding Before Entering Drug Rehab

 Even if you don’t have the cash on hand to pay for the full bill prior to entering treatment, you will need to sign contracts that outline a payment schedule that is acceptable to both you and the rehabilitation center.
-When you call us at the phone number listed above, we can help you find a drug rehab center that will work with you on your finances and help you find the best treatment program within your means.
-Call now to get started.
+But you don’t need to let a payment agreement overwhelm or deter you.

 Call us at 1-888-744-0789, and we can help you find a drug rehab center that will work with you on your finances.
 Finding the best recovery program within your means is both possible and worth it.
 A recovered life free from addiction is yours when you’re ready.